LiuTxxx/LiuTxxx.github.io/content/en/posts/Consensus/CFT/Raft/index.en.md

 ![Figure 2](/images/raft-server-state.png "Figure 2")

-The server state transition diagram are shown in the Figure 2.
+The server role transition diagram is shown in the Figure 2.

 ### Log Replication